2026/27 AACOMAS Application Guide (With Screenshots)

 • Complete the Personal Information section of the application.

-• Fill out High Schools Attended, Colleges Attended, and Transcript Entry in the Academic History section.
-Note: AACOMAS offers a Professional Transcript Entry (PTE) service that you may pay to use if you don’t want to enter all of your own coursework.
+• Fill out the Academic History section.
+AACOMAS offers a Professional Transcript Entry (PTE) paid service if you don’t want to enter all of your own coursework.

-• Complete the Evaluations section (in Supporting Information) with a list of your letter writers.
+• Go through the Supporting Information section.
+You should be able to paste in your Personal Statement and Experience descriptions, but beware of formatting errors.
+Read through the pasted versions for any weird formatting or typos.
+Also in this section are the letters of evaluation.
 Check in with your evaluators to ensure they received the request via email.
 Schedule times to follow up with them after a period of time has passed if their evaluation hasn’t been submitted.

 • Download a completed copy of your primary application.

-• When requested, submit secondary applications no later than the end of July.
+• When requested, submit secondary applications no later than the beginning of August.

 screenshot of AACOMAS application for DO applicants, four sections shown